salkuadrat/lucifer/README.md

 If you pass a map or list object, it will set as `application/json`, and encode the data into JSON.

-`res.send()` sets the correct `Content-Length` response header automatically.
+`res.send()` will set the correct `Content-Length` response header automatically.

-`res.send()` also close the connection when it's all done.
+`res.send()` also will close the connection when it's all done.

-You can use `res.end()` method to send an empty response without any content in the response body.
+You may use `res.end()` method to send an empty response without any content in the response body.

 ```dart
 app.get('/', (Req req, Res res) async {